Biomolecular Chemistry Course Information

 Biomolecular Chemistry 606 is a three credit course.
 Intended to provide a rigorous foundation for mathematical modeling of biological structures.
 Mathematical techniques include ordinary and partial differential equations, 3D Fourier analysis and optimization.
 Biological applications include protein folding, molecular dynamics, implicit solvent electrostatics, and molecular interactions.
 Fall semester even years.
 Prerequisites: Math 340 or 341; Comp Sci 302; or consent of instructor.
 (Professor Julie Mitchell)

-609 - Mathematical Methods For Systems Biology (crosslisted with Math and Biostatistics & Medical Informatics)
+609 - Mathematical Methods For Systems Biology (crosslisted with Biochemistry, Math and Biostatistics & Medical Informatics)

 Biomolecular Chemistry 609 is a three credit course intended to provide a rigorous foundation for mathematical modeling of biological systems.
 Mathematical techniques include dynamical systems and differential equations.
 Applications to biological pathways, including understanding of bistability within chemical reaction systems, are emphasized.
 Spring semester, T,R, even years.
-Prerequisites: Math 340 or 341; Math 415; or consent of instructor.
+In order to count towards the minimum graduate course requirement, graduate students will be required to complete a final project.
+[Sample Syllabus] Prerequisites: Math 340 or 341; Math 415; or consent of instructor.
 (Professor Gheorghe Craciun)

 Biomolecular Chemistry 627 is a three credit course.
 This course seeks to engage students interested in both chemical instrumentation and those who desire to apply proteomic technologies to current biological problems.
 Understanding the current proteomics landscape, the limitations of these technologies and their practical application are among the course learning objectives.
 Emphasis is placed on understanding the very latest cutting-edge research.
 Spring semester, odd years, M, W. (Professors Josh Coon).